The Princes Theatre, Town Hall, Clacton on Sea, Monday nights 7.30pm

 - It is a registered Charity-Number 801385.

-- The Society meets in the Princes Theatre part of the prestigious Clacton Town Hall complex on sixteen Monday evenings between mid October and early March.
+- The Society meets in the Princes Theatre part of the prestigious Clacton Town Hall complex on sixteen Monday evenings between October through to March.

 - The Society now uses entertainment as a means of meeting these objectives and in a typical season eight evenings are devoted to music (in many forms) and eight are given over to drama, dance, slides and lectures often with an adventurous or scientific interest.
 The programme is varied and wide ranging.